 There is also a History Museum to see.
 Just 2 mins away you can see a Rotonda st. George, The Church of St George is an Early Christian red brick rotunda that is considered the oldest building in Sofia.

 Now heading forward on pl.
-Knyaz Aleksandar you can visit Ethnographic Museum (showcasing folk costumes & regional art & artifacts) and Russian Church.
-A bit further on a left hand side you can visit a stunning Alexander Nevski Cathedral, Built in Neo-Byzantine style, it serves as the cathedral church of the Patriarch of Bulgaria and it is one of the largest Eastern Orthodox cathedrals in the world, as well as one of Sofia’s symbols and primary tourist attractions.
+Knyaz Aleksandar, you can visit Ethnographic Museum (showcasing folk costumes & regional art & artifacts) and Russian Church.
+A bit further, on a left hand side, you can visit a stunning Alexander Nevski Cathedral.
+Built in Neo-Byzantine style serves as the cathedral church of the Patriarch of Bulgaria, and it is one of the largest Eastern Orthodox cathedrals in the world, as well as one of the symbols of the Sofia and a primary tourist attraction.
 Heading more towards Crystal Palace, you can see on the way a building of a National Assembly.

-Close by National Stadium Vasil Levski, as a very close by attraction too, but to be honest, can be skipped.
-At the end I would suggest adding a National Palace of Culture, but its located a bit far away, but can be easily reached by trolley line 1,2,5,8 and 9 just from the Crystal Palace.
+Close by National Stadium, called Vasil Levski, could be an a attraction too, but to be honest, can be skipped.
+At the end I would suggest adding a National Palace of Culture, but its located a bit far away.
+However, can be easily reached by trolley line 1,2,5,8 and 9 just from the Crystal Palace.

 This is a main itinerary for Sophia city center.
 Please keep in your mind that Rila Monastery is a must see place too, so if you want to spend one day around capital, please do add an extra day to see this stunning monastery hidden in a mountains.